-- 1. Check color of beads in air reservoir/dryer.
-Change if pink.
-The dryer is a common inline dryer used in small air compressor systems.
-A new dryer can be purchased from Preston Pressure, or an internet search for "mini inline desiccant air dryer" may lead to an alternate source. - 3.
-Verify batteries are fresh.
-Avoid old batteries that may leak and corrode the battery contacts. - 4.
-Verify vacuum reservoir tank is mounted tightly. - 5.
-Verify pump cylinders are tight. - 6.
-Verify switches and valves on front panel are mounted tightly. - 8.
-Test for leaks. - 9.
-Perform calibration checks, and re-calibrate if necessary.
+1. Check color of beads in air reservoir/dryer.
+Change if pink or clear.
+The dryer is a common in-line dryer used in small air compressor systems.
+A new dryer can be purchased from Preston Pressure, or an internet search for "mini inline desiccant air dryer" may lead to an alternate source.

+- 2. Verify battery holds voltage. - 3.
+Verify vacuum reservoir tank is mounted tightly. - 4.
+Verify pump cylinders are tight. - 5.
+Verify switches and valves on front panel are mounted tightly. - 6.
+Test for leaks. - 7.
+Perform calibration checks and re-calibrate if necessary.

-Troubleshooting
+• Troubleshooting